SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 # Practice 3 : Counting with htseq-count

 * Run htseq-count on the VM
-* Have a look to the coubt table generated
+* Have a look to the count table generated